 For Immediate Release

-The FAA and law enforcement agencies are working hard to increase public awareness of the dangers posed by lasers.
-As shown in the chart below, reported incidents of lasers aimed at aircraft have decreased in recent years.
-However, the substantial number of reported incidents clearly show that laser strikes on aircraft remain a serious threat to aviation safety.
+The substantial number of reported incidents clearly show that laser strikes on aircraft remain a serious threat to aviation safety.

 |Year||Number of Laser Incidents|

-The substantial number of reports is due to a number of factors.
+The increase in the number of reported laser strikes is due to a number of factors.
 This includes:

 - The availability of inexpensive laser devices